 Selecting the right home loan is a big decision.
 Help yourself make the right one by learning how to choose a home loan.

-Variable: A variable home loan is a loan where the interest rate is not locked in.
+- Variable: A variable home loan is a loan where the interest rate is not locked in.
 With a variable rate home loan, your interest rate fluctuates in line with the official cash rate set by the Reserve Bank of Australia (RBA).
 Variable rate home loans are good for those who want to take advantage of potential low interest rates and generally come with more features.
 However, you must be prepared that the interest rate will move up and down.
 In this regard they are less secure than a fixed home loan.

-Split: As the name suggests, a split home loan is one that is split between variable and fixed rates.
+- Split: As the name suggests, a split home loan is one that is split between variable and fixed rates.
 Part of your home loan is variable and part is fixed.
 This potentially allows you to get the some of the benefit of both loans and have the security of a fixed rate, while still being able to take advantage of potential rate changes with a variable rate.

 Low doc: Low doc home loans are appropriate for those who have difficulty showing documentation of their employment and income, such as those who are self-employed.
 Low doc home loans are flexible loans designed for those who are self-employed because you don’t have to show evidence of savings or income.
 This type of loan may also be appropriate for someone who is a new Australian or a full time investor who can’t prove their income.
-Your credit history will be checked with these loans and you’ll usually have to pay higher fees or interest rates, or only be able to borrow a maximum of 60% of the property value.

 Full doc: Full doc home loans require you to meet the normal documentation standards required to complete your home loan application.
 This means evidence of your income, debts and assets.

+- Eligibility.
 Not everyone will be eligible for every type of loan and certain loans may be more suited to people based on their borrowing situation.
 Some home loans may be restricted based on the square meterage of the property, your income, employment status (e.g. those who are self-employed should consider low doc loans), how much you need to borrow, if you’re an Australian resident or not, and your age.
 Compare home loans based on your eligibility for them.

 Don’t let the stress of finding the right home loan prevent you from purchasing your own home.
 Choosing a home loan no longer needs to be difficult now that you know what to look out for and what to compare.
 Start your own home loan comparison today to find the right one for you, or check out one of finder.com.au’s home loan calculators to get a better understanding of your borrowing capacity.